AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 ## How good is it?

 If you look closely you might notice that we never dereferenced the argument if it was already evaluated!
-This is important because memory access can take (comperativly) very long and pointer tagging allows us to get away without ever touching x in memory if it's already evaluated and we don't need to access it's fields.
+This is important because memory access can take (comparatively) very long and pointer tagging allows us to get away without ever touching x in memory if it's already evaluated and we don't need to access it's fields.

 To better understand just **how** much better this is consider the following snippet,